BrunoValan/AIPI_Final_Project/README.md

 ***

 ### data
-directory to house data (currently empty)
+directory to house data.
+Only the geographic data frame is saved here as the other data contains patient information and cannot be housed on GitHub.
 ***

 ### notebooks